GMOD/jbrowse-jupyter/README.md

 # jbrowse-jupyter
-Creates jupyter extension for JBrowse's embedded Linear Genome View.
+Jupyter and python interface to the JBrowse2 Linear Genome View